moleculerjs/site/source/docs/0.13/moleculer-repl.md

 #### Parameters
-Please note, you can pass parameters only with JSON string.
+Please note, parameters can be passed only as JSON string.
 ```bash
 mol $ bench math.add '{ "a": 50, "b": 32 }'
 ```